Pierre de Montreuil: Other attributions

 Among other attributions, the design of the Sainte-Chapelle in Paris was for a long time credited to him, but probably incorrectly, and alternative authors have been proposed, including Robert de Luzarches and Thomas de Cormont.
 The similar Sainte-Chapelle de Vincennes has also been attributed to him.
 It is not known when it was begun, but its walls had only reached the bases of the windows at the time of Charles V's death in 1380, and its decoration is almost entirely of the 14th century.
 The refectory of the Priory of Saint-Martin-des-Champs in Paris (today the library of the Conservatoire National des Arts et Métiers) has also been attributed to Pierre de Montreuil, but without documentation; the window design probably dates to 1230–1240, that is, before Montreuil is believed to have been active.
 Many authors have also attributed the Chapelle Saint-Louis (built 1230–1238) at the Château de Saint-Germain-en-Laye to Montreuil.

 Status as an architect

 In 1260 Louis IX hired Montreuil to survey a house that was the subject of a dispute.

 He was buried in Saint-Germain-des-Prés, in the chapel he had built.
 His epitaph was engraved on the tomb and gave his title as "doctor lathomorum" ("teacher of masons" or "Doctor of Masons").
 (This chapel and the refectory of Saint-Germain-des-Prés were demolished in 1794.)
+The epitaph reads as follows: “Here lies Pierre de Montreuil, perfect flower of good morality, in his lifetime doctor of stonework, may the King of Heaven lead him to celestial heights.”

 Pierre owned a quarry that supplied building materials, and he was well regarded and consulted on building projects as an expert, becoming wealthy and owning several properties.
 That he and his wife were buried together at a prominent monastery, and he was referred to as a doctor, attests to his standing.